oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Format of an Holder-Selected Disclosures JWT

-HS-Disclosures JWT contains claim values and the salts of the claims that the holder has consented to disclose to the Verifier.
-This enables the Verifier to verify the claims received from the holder by computing the digests of the claim values and the salts revealed in the HS-Disclosures JWT using the digest derivation algorithm specified in SD-JWT and comparing them to the digests included in SD-JWT.
+The HS-Disclosures JWT contains the Disclosures of the claims the holder has consented to disclose to the Verifier.
+This enables the Verifier to verify the claims received from the holder by computing the digests of the claim values, salts, and potentially cleartext claim names revealed in the HS-Disclosures JWT using the digest derivation algorithm specified in SD-JWT and comparing them to the digests included in SD-JWT.

-For each claim, an array of the salt and the claim value is contained in the `sd_hs_disclosures` object.
-The structure of an `sd_hs_disclosures` object in the HS-Disclosures JWT is the same as the structure of an `sd_ii_disclosures` object in II-Disclosures Object.
+The Disclosures are contained in the `sd_hs_disclosures` object.
+The structure of the `sd_hs_disclosures` object in the HS-Disclosures JWT is the same as the structure of the `sd_ii_disclosures` object in the II-Disclosures Object, but any claims the holder wishes not to disclose are omitted.

-The HS-Disclosures JWT MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).
+The HS-Disclosures JWT MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example below, the `nonce` and `aud` claims).

 When the holder sends the HS-Disclosures JWT to the Verifier, the HS-Disclosures JWT MUST be a JWS represented as the JWS Compact Serialization as described in